CURRICULUM VITAE

 Richard Butterworth Ph.
 D. thesis committee, University of Massachusetts Boston (June 2006) Advisor: Dan A. Simovici.

 Selim Mimaroglu Ph.
-D. thesis committee, University of Massachusetts Boston (October 2008) Advisor: Dan A. Simovici.
+D. thesis committee, University of Massachusetts Boston (October 2008) Advisor: Dan A. Simovici

 PROFESSIONAL SOCIETIES